18th August 2024

-You are permitted to moor almost anywhere alongside canal towpaths, as long as you are not causing an obstruction to the waterway.
+You are permitted to moor almost anywhere alongside canal towpaths, as long as you are not obstructing the waterway.
 Most visitor moorings on canals and rivers are governed by the Canal & River Trust, meaning they are free of charge.
-However, there are some that feature private mooring sites.
+However, some feature private mooring sites.
 If you plan on stopping at these sites, you will have to pay a fee to stay overnight.
-Some of the rivers and canals that feature private moorings, include:

 There are two main types of canal moorings: